commtech/fscc-windows/README.md

 git checkout v2.2.8
 ```

-Compiling the driver is relatively simple assuming you have all of the
+Compiling the driver is relatively simple, provided you have all of the
 required dependencies.
 You will need Windows Driver Kit 7.1.0 at a
 minimum.
 After assembling all of these things you can build the driver by
 simply running the BLD command from within the source code directory.